5 Years in a Livetime

-5 Years in a LIVEtime is the second home video release by Dream Theater.
+5 Years in a LIVEtime is the second video album by American progressive metal band Dream Theater.
 The video contains a mix of concert footage, promotional video clips, and behind-the-scenes and interview footage from the five years in between the release of their previous home video, Images and Words: Live in Tokyo, and this video.
 Included in the video are the following: